 - Remote data collection: Due to COVID-19 contingency measures, data collection for the 2021 JMCNA was conducted over the phone.
 This created some particular challenges and limitations: - The population of interest assessed during data collection has been limited to the subset of households possessing a mobile phone, residing in areas with cellular network coverage and contact numbers being included on the available phone lists.
-As a result, findings of the 2021 JMCNA should not be considered generalisable with a known level of precision; - The socio-economic profile of phone owners is unknown, results may be biased towards better-off households; - o Given the expected lack of personal interaction during a phone-based interview, the length of the questionnaire was limited to prevent losing the respondent's attention; - That surveys were conducted over the phone, as opposed to in-person, also limited the ability of enumerators to develop as strong a rapport with respondents and allay the concerns that might produce guarded responses or those that were not fully truthful.
+As a result, findings of the 2021 JMCNA should not be considered generalisable with a known level of precision; - A national survey conducted by Gallup found that "more than seven in 10 Somalis (72.4%) say they personally own a mobile phone" 10.
+However, as the socio-economic profile of phone owners is unknown, results may be biased towards better-off households; - o Given the expected lack of personal interaction during a phone-based interview, the length of the questionnaire was limited to prevent losing the respondent's attention; - That surveys were conducted over the phone, as opposed to in-person, also limited the ability of enumerators to develop as strong a rapport with respondents and allay the concerns that might produce guarded responses or those that were not fully truthful.
 Enumerators were trained on best practices to establish trust as a means of mitigating possible occurrences and sensitive topics were not included in the assessment to avoid creating risks for respondents; - Related to this, in many instances, interviews with female respondents were conducted by male enumerators, which may have created an atmosphere of unease and underreporting, especially when assessing certain indicators, such as the existence of gender-based violence (GBV) in communities.
-However, the fact that many respondents

-- have previously participated the 2018 and 2019 JMCNA surveys may have contributed to greater feelings of comfort and trust during interviews; - o In some instances, numbers had been deactivated since last year's data collection or no longer belonged to the intended participant, which created additional challenges.
+However, the fact that many respondents have previously participated the 2018 and 2019 JMCNA surveys may have contributed to greater feelings of comfort and trust during interviews; - o In some instances, numbers had been deactivated since last year's data collection or no longer belonged to the intended participant, which created additional challenges.
 Further, in other instances, respondents who were living in one district in 2018 or 2019 were found to be living in different districts in 2020, requiring enumerators to call additional potential participants or, if interviews were incorrectly conducted, discard the survey in data cleaning.
 To account for these challenges, adequate buffers were built into the final sampling framework. - Sampling The sampling frame relied on sites that were designated as IDP or non-IDP sites, as opposed to the self-reported displacement status of households.
 In certain instances, displacement status and status of site do not match.
 As a result, the JMCNA evaluates and compares needs and vulnerabilities of population groups across sites, not by displacement status.
 This reflects the understanding that households living together in certain sites are likely to have similar needs and vulnerabilities, irrespective of their displacement status.
-Finally, the sampling framework did not account for refugee or returnee populations. - Proxy reporting: Data for individual-level indicators, such as the level of representativeness of governance structures or the perception of the ability to influence on site-level decisions, was reported by proxy by one respondent per household, rather than by the particular individual household members themselves, and therefore might not accurately reflect lived experiences of individual household members, who also might be more vulnerable. - Subset indicators: Findings related to a subset of the overall population may have a wider margin of error, potentially yielding results with lower precision.
-Any findings related to subsets are indicated as such throughout the report. - Respondent bias: Certain indicators such as loss of employment, children not living in the household or reception of humanitarian assistance, may be under- or over-reported due to the subjectivity and perceptions of respondents.
-For instance, respondents might have the tendency to provide what they perceive to be the "right" answers to certain questions (i.e. social desirability bias).
+Finally, the sampling framework did not account for refugee or returnee populations. - Proxy reporting: Data for individual-level indicators, such as the level of representativeness of governance structures or the perception of the ability to influence on site-level decisions, was reported by proxy by one respondent per household, rather than by the particular individual household members themselves, and therefore might not accurately reflect lived experiences of individual household members, who also might be more vulnerable.